 So unlike other methods of computer bidding, programs with hard-coded algorithms are more limited in the number of conventions they contain, and they do not allow more conventions to be added (nor bidding errors corrected) by the user.

 Another difference is that scripts can be stored in text files while hard-coded means that the bidding algorithms are written into a program, so it is relatively easier to change the bidding for a script-based system than for a hard-coded system.
 (But we know of at least one program which hard-codes its scripts.)

 Script bidding differs from database lookup bidding in that with Scripts, there are not standard fields and records.
-As previously noted, scripts are created with a language, while with database lookup, entries in the database are created by filling in blanks on a form for such things as HCPs, suit length, etc., thus scripting is harder for the user to learn and scripts are harder to modify than databases.
+As previously noted, scripts are created with a language (you know, like Russian), while with database lookup, entries in the database are created by filling in blanks on a form for such things as HCPs, suit length, etc., thus scripting is harder for the user to learn and scripts are harder to modify than databases.

 As this is being written: Script bidding is relatively new.
 To date, nobody has done an extensive bidding system with scripts.
 It remains to be seen if it is even possible or if the system will get bogged down once the number of entries reaches the thousands or tens of thousands (to say nothing of the hundreds of thousands, or millions which a database could easily handle).

 We have done some research into Scripts which leads us to believe that scripts will not work for defining large, complex systems in the great detail required while maintaining the consistency of the systems when changes are made.